Rakesh420/Emotiv-cortex-v2-rover/README.md

 Using an EEG acquisition device - Emotiv Insight to read the brain signals.
 The official Emotiv BCI software is used to train and classify mental commands.

 In the future, I would like to use signal processing tools to convert the raw EEG time domain data into frequency domain.
-We can then access the mental activity of the user(i.e. attentive, relaxed, tensed) using the frequency domain singals.
+We can then assess the mental activity of the user(i.e. attentive, relaxed, tensed) using the frequency domain singals.

 Requirements: